melt-umn/melt-artifacts/2020_SLE_AG_Monadification/README.md

    file has instruction to walk though the examples to carry out the actual evaluation.

-A copy of the submitted SLE paper is also included.
+A copy of the submitted SLE paper is also included, it will be replaced with the final version of the paper when it is complete.

 Please note that the artifact download site is a temporary one.
 Once we have taken any feedback from the evaluators into account a final